pmorie/node-documentation/README.writing_cartridges.md

 This is the minimal structure to which your cartridge is expected to conform when written to disk.
-Failure to meet these expections will cause your cartridge to not function when either installed or used on the system.
+Failure to meet these expections will cause your cartridge to not function when either installed or used on OpenShift.
 You may have additional directories or files.
-They will be ignored by the system.
+They will be ignored by OpenShift.
 Note these files are copied into each gear using your cartridge therefore you should be frugal in using the gear's resources.